JariRijnen/capstone_project/README.md

 ![ER-diagram](/images/ER-diagram.png)

 The ER-diagram consists of two facts tables, wildfires and weather_measurements.
 There are four additional dimension tables: us_state, weather_stations, date_table, time_table.

+There are two options to match wildfires with relevant weather stations.
+The first is to look at the weather stations in the same state as the wildfire, which only requries a simple join.
+The second is to by looking at the geographical locations; either by the coordinates directly or by the geom variables.
+This allows filtering by longitude and latitude, or to search for the closest weather station by MIN(ST_Distance(weather_stations.geom, wildfires.geom)).

 ## Airflow Data Pipeline